Compact Data Structures for Network Telemetry

 \section{Conclusions}

 The emergence of high-speed programmable network devices offers the potential for unprecedented visibility into network traffic.
 Compact data structures are critical for bridging the gap between the questions network administrators want to answer and the limited computation and memory resources on network devices.
 The research on compact data structures for network telemetry over the last several years gives a sense of the exciting possibilities, yet so many important research challenges remain.
 Future research can consider more sophisticated queries (including network performance), as well as better ways to support multiple queries concurrently and to change the collection of queries at run-time.
 Distributed telemetry and robustness to adversaries are other key directions for further work.
-Finally, future work can explore closing the control loop, to go beyond analyzing the traffic to taking actions on traffic directly in the data plane to improve network performance, security, and reliability.
+Finally, future work can explore \red{how the network devices may take action automatically, to close the control loop.
+This will allow telemetry systems} to go beyond analyzing the traffic to taking actions on traffic directly in the data plane to improve network performance, security, and reliability.